VFD/Magick-Toolkit/README.md

 Working with large sets of images can be time-consuming when adjustments are done manually.
 These scripts allow you to standardize dimensions, resolution, and naming conventions, making it easier to prepare images for printing, archiving, or PDF export.

+This is particularly the case for the project to preserve the heritage of magazines through the [Abandonware Magazines](https://www.abandonware-magazines.org/) initiative.

 ___
 ## Installation & Usage